Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

 I am indebted to A. Zinger for many years of related collaborations that sorted out my thoughts toward this paper.
 I would like to thank K.~Fukaya and J.~Morgan for supporting my research at Simons Center and for many fruitful conversations about the details of Kuranishi structures.
-I~am thankful to G.~Tian for supporting my research and for many related conversations.
-Finally, I am also thankful to Q.~Chen, D.A.~Cox, M.~Gross, H-J.~Hein, M.~Liu, D.~McDuff, M.~McLean, B.~Parker, H.~Ruddat, and J.~Starr for answering my questions.
+I~am thankful to G.~Tian for supporting my research and for many related conversations about virtual fundamental class.
+Finally, I am also thankful to Q.~Chen, D.A.~Cox, M.~Gross, H-J.~Hein, M.~Liu, D.~McDuff, M.~McLean, B.~Parker, D.~Pomerleano, D.~Ranganathan, H.~Ruddat, B.~Siebert, J.~Starr, and the referees for answering my questions and for their helpful comments.
+My research on this topic is supported by the NSF grant DMS-2003340.